Truphone/connect-api-docs/source/reference/sims.md

 ## Register for notifications [NOT IMPLEMENTED]

 Currently, the only form of notification we support is through webhooks.
-Each SIM can be registerd for receiving the different types of notification individually.
+Each SIM can be registerd for receiving the different types of notifications individually.
 For information on the notification format, check the [notifications](notifications.md) document

-- Allowed roles: `ACCOUNT_MANAGER`
+- Allowed roles: `RESELLER`, `ACCOUNT_MANAGER`
 - URL: `v1/sim/{iccid}/preferences/notifications/{type}`
 - METHOD: `POST`